BuhleMtshali/full-stack-python/day-02/README.md

 - Handling negative month differences like a boss 😎
 - Adding personality to my Python prompts (yes, it matters!)

-📂 Folder Structure

-📁 day-02-age-calculator/
-├── age_calculator.py
-└── README.md ← you're reading it 👀

-🛠️ Tools Used
-- Python 3

-- datetime module

-- A sprinkle of ✨vibes✨

-💬 Thoughts
-This was fun and a great warmup!
-It's simple, but it lays the foundation for date manipulation in real-world apps — from calendars to birthday reminders to age gates on websites.

-📌 Status

-✅ Completed and committed
-🗂️ Saved under /day-02-age-calculator
-🔥 Part of my 100 Days of Code Challenge

-🧚🏾 Quote of the Day

-"Every line of code is a seed for future greatness." 🌱

 ---

 ## 💡 Code Highlights